 * Global stock market recovery also supports crude oil futures

-* API says U.S. crude inventories fell by 1.1 million barrels
+* API says U.S. crude inventories rose by 1.1 million barrels

 * But falling seasonal demand, soaring U.S. output are looming

-SINGAPORE, Feb 7 (Reuters) - Oil prices rose on Wednesday amid a share market recovery and supported by a report that U.S. crude inventories fell last week, although analysts warned that soaring U.S. output and a seasonal demand drop could soon weigh on crude.
+SINGAPORE, Feb 7 (Reuters) - Oil prices rose on Wednesday amid a recovery in global stock markets, supported by a report that U.S. crude inventories fell last week and positive comments by OPEC.